KWBA-TV: History

 On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction.
 The combined firm would retain its broadcast properties, including KGUN, and spin off the print assets as Journal Media Group.
 The FCC approved the deal on December 12, 2014, and shareholders followed suit on March 11, 2015; the merger was completed on April 1.

+On April 19, 2024, CW majority owner Nexstar Media Group announced that the network would not renew its affiliations with Scripps-owned stations, including KWBA-TV.
+On July 31, Tegna announced that it had reached a deal with the network in which it will affiliate with MyNetworkTV station KTTU-TV (channel 18).

+KWBA-TV rebranded to Arizona 58 on September 1, 2024.
+As part of the rebrand, the station will air select Vegas Golden Knights and Utah Mammoth games through Scripps Sports and acquire the syndication rights to GMFB: Overtime.

 Programming

 Newscasts

 In 2003, KWBA entered into an agreement with local CBS affiliate KOLD-TV (channel 13) and launched a 9 p.m. newscast in April of that year; Fox affiliate KMSB-TV soon followed with their own 9 p.m. newscast.
 Within a year, KMSB's offering edged out KWBA's in the ratings.
 The KOLD-produced newscast was short-lived, as it went off the air on December 15, 2005, after the contract with KOLD-TV expired and the two parties could not agree on a new direction for the newscast.

 In September 2008, KGUN began rebroadcasting its 6 p.m. newscast on KWBA at 9 p.m.
 KGUN began producing a live weeknight-only 9 p.m. newscast for KWBA-TV on March 9, 2009.

-In April 2014, KGUN began airing a one-hour extension of its weekday morning newscast on KWBA from 7–8 a.m., titled Good Morning Tucson Extra.
+In April 2014, KGUN began airing a one-hour extension of its weekday morning newscast on KWBA from 7 to 8 a.m., titled Good Morning Tucson Extra.